Fijileaks

 *On 29 March 2014 BIMAN PRASAD is elected the leader of the National Federation Party, and leads the party into the 2014, 2018, and 2022 general elections (forms coalition with Sitiveni Rabuka's PAP to fight the 2022 election with the promise of Deputy PM).

-*After the 2022 general election, he becomes Deputy Prime Minister and Minister for Finance and line-manager of FRCA, run by his doodwallah (soodoo) buddy UDIT SINGH, brought over from New Zealand.
+*After the 2022 general election, he became Deputy Prime Minister and Minister for Finance and line-manager of FRCA.

 *Under the Political Parties Act 2014, Biman Prasad is required by law to truthfully and faithfully declare his assets, liabilities and income annually.